A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Discussion

-Let us set I($\theta$, $\lambda$) be the map associated with the ${\theta}$ resolution in arcsec and ${\lambda}$ wavelength in$~\mu$m for simplicity.
+Let us set I($\theta$, $\lambda$) as the map associated with the ${\theta}$ resolution in arcsec and ${\lambda}$ wavelength in$~\mu$m for simplicity.
 We already have original data for which a wavelength is associated with a resolution (i.e. I(36.3, 500), I(24.9, 350), I(18.2, 250), I(13.5, 160)), and the data we obtained by convolving the 160$~\mu$m map to higher resolutions (i.e I(13.5-to-36.3, 160)).
-In order to complete these two data sets, we additionally convolve the 250 and 350$~\mu$m maps at 36.3" resolution and extract clumps with \texttt{getsf} procedure.
-We thus have new I(36.3, 250) and I(36.3, 350) data.
+In order to complete these two data sets, we additionally convolved the 250 and 350$~\mu$m maps at 36.3" resolution and extracted clumps with the \texttt{getsf} procedure.
+We thus obtained new I(36.3, 250) and I(36.3, 350) data.
 Using our methodology of associating clumps with each other, we can connect the I(36.3, 160-to-500) data in terms of wavelength (and not in terms of scales).
-With these data we investigate the persistence of the clumps in each of the data sets, which is the proportion of clumps that are found from one scale/wavelength to another.
-This study is done in terms of constant wavelength (I(13.5-to-36.3, 160)), constant resolution (I(36.3, 160-to-500)) and real data (I(13.5-to-36.3, 160-to-500)).
-We completely ignore the 70$~\mu$m clumps and YSOs since we only want the large scale information and, unlike longer wavelengths, 70$~\mu$m does not trace optically thin thermal emission.
+With these data we investigated the persistence of the clumps in each of the data sets, which is the proportion of clumps that are found from one scale or wavelength to another.
+This study was performed in terms of constant wavelength (I(13.5-to-36.3, 160)), constant resolution (I(36.3, 160-to-500)), and real data (I(13.5-to-36.3, 160-to-500)).
+We completely ignored the 70$~\mu$m clumps and YSOs because we only want the large-scale information and, unlike longer wavelengths, 70$~\mu$m does not trace optically thin thermal emission.
 We want to assess how the appearance of a clump changes along the wavelengths.
-As we are convolving the images to have new datasets and population of clumps, we want to avoid the case where a clump in the vicinity of the one we are looking at interferes in any way with its persistence measurement.
-Since hierarchical structures are a complex of clumps, and isolated structures are observable in only one wavelength, we need to consider only the linear structures.
+As we are convolving the images to have new datasets and populations of clumps, we want to avoid the case where a clump in the vicinity of the one we are looking at interferes in any way with its persistence measurement.
+As hierarchical structures are a complex of clumps, and isolated structures are observable in only one wavelength, we need to consider only the linear structures.
 Indeed, the latter represent multi-scale and multi-wavelength single objects without immediate proximity of another object.
 With this method of synthesising data at several different wavelengths (I(36.3, 160-to-500)), we implicitly couple the resolution effect with the wavelength effect.
-Indeed, with successive convolutions of a map, the flux of a clump is diluted in its close environment which corresponds to the size of the Gaussian kernel with which we convolve the map.
+Indeed, with successive convolutions of a map, the flux of a clump is diluted in its close environment, which corresponds to the size of the Gaussian kernel with which we convolve the map.
 Despite this, we know what happens during a pure convolution with the set I(13.5-to-36.3, 160) (see Section \ref{subsubsection:Spatialresolution}). \\